chloeip/dtimsprep/readme.md

 Keep longest:              55
 ```

-To address this unexpected behaviour there is a planned future feature called `Aggregation.KeepLongestValue()`.
+There is a new and improved function `Aggregation.KeepLongestValue()` which addresses the behaviour above.

 ## 4. Full Example